DrPaulBrewer/vaporlock/README.md

 For 9 hours (169 tests) there were no duplicate locks and no zero-winner locks.
 The test ended because the UK server hit an unknown exception.

 On investigation, The TN server received zero locks because its clock was about 1 second behind the other servers.
-No attempt was made to align the servers beyond the efforts of

 The other servers won these many locks: